-Unique Members with a Primary Diagnosis of OUD Participating in Outpatient Services, 2010-2018
+Unique Members with a Primary Diagnosis of OUD Participating in Outpatient Services, 2010-2019

-Between 2010 and 2018, the number of unique members with a primary opioid use disorder diagnosis participating in drug and alcohol outpatient services continually increased, with the largest increase occurring between 2015 and 2016 of 27%.
-In 2018, 9,639 unique individuals with a primary opioid use disorder diagnosis received drug and alcohol outpatient services.
+Between 2010 and 2019, the number of unique members with a primary opioid use disorder diagnosis participating in drug and alcohol outpatient services continually increased, with the largest increase between 2015 and 2016 of 27%.
+In 2019 10,281 unique individuals with a primary opioid use disorder diagnosis received drug and alcohol outpatient services.

-D&A Outpatient - Services can include assessments or evaluations using American Society of Addiction Medicine (ASAM) or Pennsylvania Client Placement Criteria (PCPC), testing by psychologist, therapy with counselor, psychologist or psychiatrist, individual, group, couple or family therapy, medication administration, evaluation, or management, and collateral services.
+D&A Outpatient - Services can include assessments or evaluations using American Society of Addiction Medicine (ASAM) or Pennsylvania Client Placement Criteria (PCPC), testing by psychologist, therapy with counselor, psychologist or psychiatrist; individual, group, couple or family therapy; medication administration, evaluation, or management; care management, peer support, co-occurring partial hospitalization, and collateral services.